Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/05-embedding/02_task.md

 ### Configure the Application
 You need to configure the application to use a vector database for storing embeddings.
 You can use any vector database, such as `Postgres` with the `pgvector` plugin.
-Refer to the [Pgvector store autoconfiguration](https://github.com/spring-projects/spring-ai/blob/main/vector-stores/spring-ai-pgvector-store/src/main/java/org/springframework/ai/vectorstore/PgVectorStore.java) for guidance.
+Refer to the [Qdrant store autoconfiguration](https://github.com/qdrant/java-client?tab=readme-ov-file) for guidance. or you can use any other Vector DB, but we have example for it in _**examples**_ folder

 ### Implement REST API Functionality
 Your task is to implement a REST API with the following functionality: